shynivino/java-hello-world-with-gradle/README.md

 ##### This guide walks you through using Gradle to build a simple Java project.
 fdfd
 ### What you’ll need
-+ A favorite text editor or IDE
++ A favorite text editor or IDEdf
 + JDK 6 or later
 + Install Gradle